pgpbpadilla/pgpbpadilla.github.io/org/jekyll/programming/_posts/2021-02-14-datajpatest.liquid.md

 title:  "Test independence using application slices"
 date:   2021-02-14 19:55
 permalink: datajpatest
-tags: java spring-framework spring jpa test @DataJpaTest
+tags: programming java spring-framework jpa test @DataJpaTest
-categories: [programming, java, spring-framework, jpa, test]
+categories: [programming]
 ---
 With the Spring Framework you can configure which Beans (components) are loaded into the Application Context in different ways.